 "Be not overcome of evil, but overcome evil with good." - Rom. xii.
 21.

 The weight of this history fills one with sadness.
-However, at the same time one must not despair remembering while there is life there is hope and that Martin Luther King Jr. was right, we do have a choice between nonviolence and nonexistence.
+However, at the same time one must not despair recalling while there is life there is also hope and that Martin Luther King Jr. was right, we do have a choice between nonviolence and nonexistence.

 |First World War (1914 - 1918) Salt March (1930)|